Staff and Board

 Sean has been working with Thrive since 2012.
 A native of Washington, DC Sean brings over 15 years of security experience to Thrive DC.
 In addition to helping secure a safe and comfortable environment for all of our community members, Sean enjoys working with fellow staff to engage and support the various social services offered daily.
 When not at Thrive DC, Sean enjoys following all Washington sports teams and is a movie buff.

-Kate Barrett joined the Thrive DC board of directors in March 2013.
-She is head of communications and marketing for venture capital firm New Enterprise Associates (NEA), where she leads the development and execution of NEA’s global communications strategy and provides strategic counsel to many of the firm’s portfolio of technology and healthcare companies.
+Kate is head of communications and marketing for venture capital firm New Enterprise Associates (NEA), where she leads the development and execution of NEA’s global communications strategy and provides strategic counsel to many of the firm’s portfolio of technology and healthcare companies.
 She previously held communications and project management roles at MedImmune (acquired by AstraZeneca PLC), The Kroger Co., and The E. W. Scripps Company.
 Kate began her career as a correspondent for the Cincinnati Enquirer after earning her bachelor’s degree in English/Journalism at Miami University.

-Jules Baughns joined Thrive DC’s board of directors in June 2012.
-He is a corporate attorney with volunteer experience that includes work with The Washington Legal Clinic for the Homeless and AARP Legal Counsel for the Elderly.
+Jules is a corporate attorney with volunteer experience that includes work with The Washington Legal Clinic for the Homeless and AARP Legal Counsel for the Elderly.
 Jules has held various positions in non-profit organizations, including as a clinical therapist and manager of a community mental health center and researcher for The Carter Center – Mental Health and Global Development Initiative programs.
 He received a BA in International Studies from Morehouse College, a MSW and MA in International Studies from the University of Denver, and a JD from the University of Connecticut.
 Jules resides in Washington, DC with his wife and two children.

 Nick Rosenbach, President

-Nicholas P. Rosenbach began working with the homeless in 2003 as a volunteer at Miriam’s Kitchen & Charlie’s Place as one of their dining room coordinators.
-Nick joined the Thrive DC staff in 2010 as the Morning Program Coordinator, where he initiated Thrive’s first art therapy program.
-Although he left the staff in 2011, Nick maintains a constant presence at Thrive volunteering weekly.
+Nick began working with the homeless in 2003 as a volunteer at Miriam’s Kitchen & Charlie’s Place as one of their dining room coordinators.
+He joined the Thrive DC staff in 2010 as the Morning Program Coordinator, where he initiated Thrive’s first art therapy program.
+Although Nick left the staff in 2011, he maintains a constant presence at Thrive volunteering weekly.
 Nick has also been a longtime basic literacy advocate, working with the Literacy Council of Northern Virginia and with incarcerated adults in the city’s detention center as a reading and GED instructor.

 Rochelle Sanchirico, Vice President